Receive our newsletter

 What will I discover during winter?

 Winter is a wonderful time to experience the Mount at a gentler pace.
 With fewer visitors, you’ll discover a quieter, more contemplative side of island life.
 Wander the cobbled village and historic harbour, before warming up with a hot drink and a slice of freshly baked cake in the Island Café.
-Browse the shops for seasonal gifts, and step inside the Steward’s House to see a collection of paintings by the renowned Newlyn School artists.
+Browse the shops for seasonal gifts, and step inside the Steward’s House Art Gallery to see a collection of paintings by the renowned Newlyn School artists.

 With crisp air, dramatic skies and sweeping sea views, winter offers a truly special atmosphere on the Mount.